stpettersens/nodeGaudi/examples/HelloWorld/README.markdown

 Simple example Hello World program written in C++ and the Gaudi build file to build it.

-Here you will see that `modeGaudi` is invoked in a very similar manner to the traditional `make` tool.
+Here you will see that `nodeGaudi` is invoked in a very similar manner to the traditional `make` tool.

-Assuming nodeGaudi is installed, to build the program (invoke `build` action) just
+Assuming `nodeGaudi` is installed, to build the program (invoke `build` action) just
 run:

 > `nodeGaudi`